It’s been seven years since my dad and I first made our way to Monaco on a day trip from Nice, and I can still remember how excited we were.

 Either balance out your meals by packing snacks, or opting for casual cafés and bakeries, especially in the La Condamine district, where you’ll find delicious local options at reasonable prices.

-Or if you’ve got between 20-50 euros set aside for a meal, you can go to my all-time favorite budget-friendly Italian spot in Monte Carlo, Il Terrazino.
+Or if you’ve got between 20-50 euros set aside for a solid a la carte meal, you can go to my all-time favorite budget-friendly Italian spot in Monte Carlo, Il Terrazino.

 My whole family is obsessed with this spot, especially its bruschetta and penne arribiatta, and m dad could talk forever about how great its house wine is.